 The annual Horse Health Week returns this week, running from the 25th to the 29th of March 2019.
-This year the focus is on helping owners and yard managers understand the risk of infection and giving them practical advice on vaccination and biosecurity.
+This year the focus is on helping owners and yard managers understand the risk of infection.
+As well as to give them practical advice on vaccination and bio security.

-Horse Health Week is an initiative run by Keeping Britain’s Horses Healthy, and this year it comes soon after an equine influenza outbreak in the UK horseracing industry.
+Horse Health Week is an initiative run by Keeping Britain’s Horses Healthy.
+And this year it comes soon after an equine influenza outbreak in the UK horse racing industry.
 This high-profile outbreak, and the news that 36% of owners choose not to vaccinate their equines, has led to calls for increased education around the risk of infection, how to spot the symptoms and the importance of vaccination.
-Innovative horse health company Haygain takes a look at some of the causes of respiratory disease in equines and how owners can identify it in their own horse and help support recovery while the horse is being treated.
+Innovative horse health company Haygain takes a look at some of the causes of respiratory disease in equines.
+As well as how owners can identify it in their own horse and help support recovery during treatment.

-After lameness, respiratory disease is the most common cause of a vet being called out to examine a horse, or for it to miss regular training and competing.
+After lameness, respiratory disease is the most common cause of a vet being called out to examine a horse.
+Or indeed for it to miss regular training and competing.
 In addition to this, multiple studies examining horses that outwardly appear perfectly healthy have highlighted the prevalence of respiratory disease in the domestic horse, making it a serious focus for horse owners.

 There are four different categories of respiratory disease in equines:

-- Respiratory disease caused by allergic reaction to something the horse has inhaled, such as pollen or mould;
+- Caused by allergic reaction to something the horse has inhaled, such as pollen or mould;

-- Respiratory disease caused by irritants that have been inhaled, for example dust or ammonia;
+- Caused by irritants that have been inhaled.
+For example dust or ammonia;

 - Respiratory dysfunction caused by a range of factors such as upper airway obstruction, lung bleeding or a reaction to medication.

 Naturally the first step to take if someone suspects their horse is suffering from a respiratory disorder is to contact your vet.
 But what are the signs to look out for in the first instance?